daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

         - Chemical approach
             - Chemicals
         - Heat (most popular)
+    - Recovery from coal byproducts

 - Looking ahead
     - What are the alternatives?
+        - Other viable sources?
         - Not using rare earths?
     - What are the future prospects?
         - Running out of REEs?